johnwilsoniv/FaceMirror/S1 Face Mirror/README.md

 ### Debug Information
 - The application uses facial landmarks to calculate an anatomical midline
 - Mirroring is performed perpendicular to this midline with gradient blending
-- Head rotation (yaw) is monitored but doesn't prevent processing
+- Head rotation (yaw) is monitored
-- For best results, have patients point their nose directly at the camera

 ## Video Requirements